QLA-ML-DS/Git-Github-Tuorial/README.md

 ### Your Editor
 Now that your identity is set up, you can configure the default text editor that will be used when Git needs you to type in a message.
-If not configured, Git uses your systemâs default editor, which is generally Vim.
+If not configured, Git uses your system's default editor, which is generally Vim.
 If you want to use a different text editor, such as Emacs, you can do the following: